AnilkumarPalavelli/AnilkumarPalavelli/README.md

 ### Hi there 👋

+This is Anilkumar Palavelli, I am pursuing my masters in Applied computer science from North west Missouri State University.
+I want to become a good software developer

 <!--
 **AnilkumarPalavelli/AnilkumarPalavelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.